Home » Blog » Saltillo Tile » 5 Things You Should (Not) do with Saltillo Tile Floors

 how to strip mexican tile

 The risks of chemically stripping saltillo floors include bleaching/discoloration of the clay, sealer delamination, and ongoing maintenance issues created from residual stripping chemicals trapped in the clay.
-Look at other maintenance options before you consider stripping your saltillo floors.
+Look at other maintenance options before you consider stripping your Saltillo floors.

 But just in case you want to…